Jimbly/glovjs/README.md

 TODO:
 * use spine for sequencing, or leave this until later?
 * cleaner window resize handling (have to be checking this each frame anyway?)

-* minify, bundle CSS, if we ever have more than 1